DraconDev/SamAI/tasks.md

 - the drag does seem to work but
   - when we drag around an icon others should shift around, we should see this visually, i mean others that are valid to move around like folder for folders, and icons for icons, so when i drag an page icon the other page icons should shift around to show where it will go, but folders should stay put, folders should i be able to drag into, and of course when i drag around folders the same happens, and folders cant be nested
   - emphasizing that currently you cant drag a link site icon into a folder icon, it is just reordering to the first position of the site icons,
+- the search bar is still not the same height, we need to fix that
+-

+## Done

 - folder icons have a weird background lets get rid of that, also if we can use a different folder icon that would be great
-- we want the search bar to be as tall as the + add button, so they line up perfectly

-## Done

 - make the icons more tightly packet much like a phone screen,
   - this is pretty close but make icon even bigger
 - also folder icons should be big too